 Additionally, groups of persons (referred to as ‘Entity Team’) who wish to play and train but not necessarily form, or be part of, a Club, regular Competition or Special Event, may obtain insurance provided that they meet certain requirements.

-If you wish to make a claim or notify an incident for General Liability, Professional Indemnity or Management Liability, please contact Aon.
+If you wish to notify an incident or make a claim for General Liability, Professional Indemnity or Management Liability, please contact Aon directly.

 Rugby Australia suggests undergoing risk management processes to proactively identify risks which may result in claims against the Rugby Body.